ho0-kim/hdai21_ecg_arrhythmia/readme.md

 [[Eng]](#English) / [[Kor]](#Korean)

 ---

-#English

-This is an AI diagnosis modeling contest that uses the heart disease echocardiography and electrocardiogram datasets for artificial intelligence learning promoted as part of the "2021 AI Learning Data Construction Project" to discriminate echocardiography/electrocardiogram diseases.
+<p id='English'>This is an AI diagnosis modeling contest that uses the heart disease echocardiography and electrocardiogram datasets for artificial intelligence learning promoted as part of the "2021 AI Learning Data Construction Project" to discriminate echocardiography/electrocardiogram diseases.</p>

 ## Task II.
 Arrythmia on ECG datasets